morungos/morungos-sveltekit/src/lib/content/posts/2024-08-03-more-quotes.md

 title: 'Engines of rhetoric: the true nature of artificial intelligence'
 author: Stuart
 card: 'inspirational-quote.jpg'
+card_alt: |-
+  Inspirational quote: "Whatever you can do or dream you can, begin it.
+  Boldness has genius, power and magic in it" Johann von Goethe
 summary: >-
   Inspirational quotes are a distinctive genre of text, with a strongly rhetorical twist -- that makes them perfect for assessing AI's ability to model the form of texts.
-image: '/img/posts/inspirational-quote.jpeg'
-image_description: |-
-  Inspirational quote: "Whatever you can do or dream you can, begin it.
-  Boldness has genius, power and magic in it" Johann von Goethe
 ---

 As those of you I've met in person may know, I've been exploring the use of tiny